You Don’t Beat the River

 “Yeah, pass me the water.”
 Mike took a swig, passed the bottle forward to his colleague, and they dug into the river.
 It would be miles before Thorny Bend; that was where Murchison had gone in; that was where the search would begin.

 “You watch the south bank.
 I’ll take the north.”
-There were still a couple hours of daylight.
+There were still a couple of hours of daylight.
 No sense wasting it.

 “Sure.
 Sure.”
 Jackie bites off her words even shorter than usual.
 Sounds more like she’s saying “Sh Sh”